1jour1vin

 Guide Hachette des vins

-Rated wine (2024 guide) 2*Stars (Outstanding wine)
+Rated wine (2024 guide) 2* Stars (Outstanding wine)

 About the wine:

-Dense, structured, and deep, this grand cru with an impressive pedigree is only at the beginning of its journey and currently reveals just a glimpse of its potential.
-Even now, however, the ripe fruit, rich and powerful tannins, and the freshness of the limestone create a true harmony.
+Dense, structured, and deep, this grand cru with a fine pedigree is just at the beginning of its journey and currently reveals only one facet of its potential.
+Even now, however, the ripe fruit, rich and powerful tannins, and the freshness of the limestone create a true sense of harmony.
 Great potential lies ahead.

 Robert Parker - Wine Advocate